loum/hadoop-pseudo/README.md

 make init
 ```
 ## Getting Help
-There should be a `make` target to be able to get most things done.
+There should be a `make` target to get most things done.
 Check the help for more information:
 ```
 make help
 ```